To top of page

 NICE Information Tools:

-• Have a family history of high cholesterol or heart attacks
+• have a family history of heart disease or stroke.

 Why?: Recent studies emphasize the importance of proactively treating high cholesterol in older adults.